getAlby/alby-companion-rs/README.md

-# Alby Companion Tor app
+# Alby Companion app

-The Alby Tor app allows [Alby](https://getalby.com/) to connect to nodes that run behind Tor or are otherwise not easily accessible on the public clearnet internet.
+The Alby companion app allows [Alby](https://getalby.com/) to connect to nodes that run behind Tor or are otherwise not easily accessible on the public clearnet internet.
 It serves as native companion app for the [Alby lightning browser extension](https://getalby.com/).
 The browser extension uses the [browser's native messaging](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging) to talk to this native app.

-Typically the user does not manually install this app but uses an app package like for [macOS](https://github.com/getAlby/alby-installer-macos) or [Windows](https://github.com/getAlby/alby-installer-windows)
+**NOTE:** Typically the user does not manually install this app but uses an app package like for [macOS](https://github.com/getAlby/alby-installer-macos) or [Windows](https://github.com/getAlby/alby-installer-windows)

 # Build